Anil Stephen <mstephen(at)pacific.net.hk> writes:

 The above excerpts come from a report that by God's Grace alone I wrote on this subject.
 Some excerpts have been included in Dr Selwyn Stevens book, which I heartily recommend entitled "Insights into Martial Arts, Tai Chi, TM & Yoga".

-The website will soon (06/04/2006) include a prayer on how to pray for people who need release from the spiritual consequences of the martial arts.
+The website includes a prayer on how to pray for people who need release from the spiritual consequences of the martial arts.